-There were no changes in internal controls over financial reporting during the year ended December 31, 2017 that have materially affected or are reasonably likely to materially affect, our internal control over financial reporting.
-However, as a result of the evaluation of our internal control over financial reporting as of December 31, 2017, conducted by our principal executive officer and principal financial officer, we expect to make such changes in the year ended December 31, 2018.
+There were no significant changes in internal controls over financial reporting during the year ended December 31, 2018 that have materially affected or are reasonably likely to materially affect, our internal control over financial reporting.
+However, the CFO, Tom Kordyback has resigned from his role effective October 17, 2018 and a Simon Ma, the previous Director of Finance, was then promoted to the role of CFO with no backfill back the role of Director of Finance.
+However, as a result of the evaluation of our internal control over financial reporting as of December 31, 2018, conducted by our principal executive officer and principal financial officer, we expect to make such changes in the year ended December 31, 2019.